The following requirements apply to all contractors for all public works projects in Sierra County. All contractors must:

 Where technical reports or data have been utilized in the preparation of the contract documents, contractor may rely upon the accuracy of the technical data contained in such reports but not upon the interpretations or opinions contained therein for the completeness thereof for the purpose of bidding or construction.

 Where plans and specifications contain drawings of physical conditions in or relating to existing surface conditions, including underground facilities, which are at or contiguous to the site, contractor may rely upon the accuracy of the data contained in such drawings but not upon the completeness thereof for the purposes of bidding or construction.
 If a mass diagram has been prepared for a project, it is for design purposes only.
-If it is made available to contractors, County assumes no responsibility whatever for the information contained therein and makes no guarantees with respect to reliance thereon.
+If it is made available to contractors, County assumes no responsibility whatsoever for the information contained therein and makes no guarantees with respect to reliance thereon.

 Before submitting a bid, each contractor will, at contractor’s own expense, make or obtain any additional examinations, investigations, explorations, tests and studies and obtain any additional information and data which pertain to the physical conditions (surface, subsurface and underground facilities) at or contiguous to the site or otherwise which may affect cost, progress, performance or furnishing of the work and which contractor deems necessary to determine its bid for performing and furnishing the work in accordance with the time, price and other terms and conditions of the contract documents.